-The Group has a strong track record in the design, manufacture, and distribution of HVAC equipment since 1984.
+The Group specialises in the design, manufacture, and distribution of HVAC equipment and continues to build on its strong track record since 1984.
 HVAC products are essentially dampers, deflection grilles and air diffusers installed to channel and regulate the airflow into the environment within the building to ensure efficient distribution of air within the confined space.
 These products are used in commercial, residential and industrial buildings, as well as offshore platforms and vessels.

-The Group has obtained ISO 9001:2008 certification for design, manufacture, and sales and marketing of our dampers.
+The Group has obtained ISO 9001:2008 certification for the design, manufacture, and sales and marketing of our dampers.
 The Group is also among the first to produce Class H fire smoke dampers, which are used on oil rigs and in the offshore oil and gas industry.